srobo/team-emails/SR2023/2023-04-12-competition-wrapup.md

 ## Event Media

-If you'd like some mementos of the competition or would just like to see the photos which were taken, we've collected them all together into [this photo album]().
+If you'd like some mementos of the competition or would just like to see the photos which were taken, we've collected them all together into a photo album, which will be added to the blog post in the coming weeks.

 The livestreams of the matches are also available on YouTube, including footage from the final: